App Comparison

 User Experience and Design

-Microsoft To Do has a clean, friendly interface that many users find easier to pick up.
-The “My Day” feature encourages a daily review habit, which is great for focus.
-However, some users find the design a little too simple once their task load grows.
+To Do’s interface is clean and friendly.
+Many users find it easier to pick up than Todoist.
+The “My Day” feature encourages a daily review habit, which genuinely helps with focus.
+That said, some users find the design too simple once their task load grows, there’s no real answer to that in the app.

 Both apps have strong mobile experiences.
-Todoist edges ahead on desktop, while Microsoft To Do’s simplicity makes it slightly friendlier for first-time task app users.
+Todoist edges ahead on desktop.
+To Do’s simplicity makes it slightly friendlier for first-time task app users.

 Microsoft To Do's My Day feature displayed on a smartphone screen